 Meanwhile, during my 7-10 day wait, I contacted a local contractor to run an additional drop to my master bedroom.
 I wanted to get both the television and cable modem working in the same location.
 After spending nearly $200 for an RG-6 cable drop and waiting nearly 2 weeks, I was furious to find that Mediacom's cable modem was STILL working intermittently.
 At this point I was planning on discontinuing service.
 Obviously, Mediacom couldn't provide reliable service to my location.

-After feeling degusted, deceived and violated, I called for the fourth time.
+After feeling disgusted, deceived and violated, I called for the fourth time.
 I gave the indications, listened to the solutions, threatened to discontinue service and then had to almost demand that a technician be sent back out to review my problems.
-Unwillingly, the telephone attendant agreed to have someone come out but, assured me that there was no problem on Mediacom's end.
+Unwillingly, the telephone attendant agreed to have someone come out, but assured me that there was no problem on Mediacom's end.

 In addition to the previous problems experienced, I have tolerated, at least, 5 area outages (that I am aware of) in my location.
 These outages include both cable TV and internet service.
 The most recent occurred on September 28, 2006 and one approximately 1 week prior.
 Each time an outage occurred, I've called Mediacom with 100% no resolution to my circumstances other than waiting.

-Now maybe this only makes since to me but, why in the world I file a complaint with the office I was complaining about?
-After explaining this to the operator she, provided me with an address for the Gulf Breeze office.
+Now maybe this only makes sense to me, but why in the world I file a complaint with the office I was complaining about?
+After explaining this to the operator she provided me with an address for the Gulf Breeze office.
 She stated that “this” office was a big service area for them and that they could handle the complaint appropriately.
 I sincerely hope she is correct in her statements.
 If not, I have no other method of initiating contact with customer service other that contacting the Better Business Bureau or the FCC cable information hotline.